collective-soundworks/soundworks/README.md

         // check-in without further dialog
         this.done();
       }
     }

     // no player index available
-    client.receive('checkin:unavailable, () => {
+    client.receive('checkin:unavailable', () => {
-      this.setCenteredViewContent("Sorry, we cannot accept more players at the moment, please try again later.");
+      this.setCenteredViewContent("<p>Sorry, we cannot accept more players at the moment, please try again later.</p>");
     });
   }

-  ...
 }
 ```

-Note, that this method must include the inherited method from the base class (`super.start();`) before anything else.
+Note, that the `start` method must include the inherited method from the base class (`super.start();`) before anything else.

 ##### The `.done()` method

 The `.done()` method implemented by the `ClientModule` base class is called by the derived client module to hand over control to the next module.
-As an exception, a performance module may not call the method and keep the control until the client disconnects from the server.
+As an exception, the last module of the scenario (usually the `performance` module) may not call that method and keep the control until the client disconnects from the server.
 A derived client module must not override the `.done()` method provided by the base class.

 #### Server side

 On the server side, a module extends the `ServerModule` base class and must have a `.connect(client:ServerClient)` method and a `.disconnect(client:ServerClient)` method.
-While the sequence of user interactions and exchanges between client and server is determined on the client side, the server side modules are ready to receive requests from the corresponding client side modules as soon as a client has been connected.
+While the sequence of user interactions and exchanges between client and server is determined on the client side, the server side modules are ready to receive requests from the corresponding client side modules as soon as a client is connected to the server.

 You will find [more information on the `ServerModule` base class in the API section](#servermodule).

 ##### The `.connect(client:ServerClient)` method

-The `.connect(client)` is called on a server module mapped to a particular namespace as soon as a `client` connects to the server via this namespace.
-In the `.connect()` method, the module should set up the listeners of the WebSocket messages that are sent after starting the corresponding client side module to serve incoming requests.
+When a client `client` connects to the server via a namespace, all the modules mapped to that namespace call their `.connect(client)` methods (for more information on mapping, cf. the `map` function of [the `server` object](#server-side-the-server-object) in the API section).
+In the `connect` method, the module should be ready to receive WebSocket messages to serve incoming requests from the corresponding client side module.

 The server side of the simplified `Checkin` module described above looks as follows: